Optimal transport and unitary orbits in C*-algebras: The classification machine

 In this section we use classification machinery to convert transport maps in the commutative $\cs$-algebra $C(X)$ into conjugating unitaries in a well-behaved $\cs$-algebra $A$.
 To do so, we will use some (basic) $KL$-theory, where $KL$ is $K$-theory with coefficients.
 For a reference to the main definitions and properties see \cite[\S2.4]{Rordam.Class}.
 The following describes domains and targets that are amenable to this strategy.

-\begin{definition} Let $\mathcal{C}_1$ denote the class of infinite-dimensional simple, separable, unital, exact $\cs$-algebras with real rank zero, stable rank one, weakly unperforated $K_0$ and finitely many extremal tracial states (which we will typically write as $\tau_1,\ldots,\tau_m$).
-Let $\mathcal{C}_2$ denote the class of simple, separable, unital, exact, $\mathcal{Z}$-stable $\cs$-algebras with a unique tracial state (which we will typically write as $\tau$). \end{definition}
+\begin{definition} Let $\mathcal{C}_1$ denote the class of infinite-dimensional, separable, simple, unital, exact $\cs$-algebras with real rank zero, stable rank one, weakly unperforated $K_0$ and finitely many extremal tracial states (which we will typically write as $\tau_1,\ldots,\tau_m$).
+Let $\mathcal{C}_2$ denote the class of separable, simple, unital, exact, $\mathcal{Z}$-stable $\cs$-algebras with a unique tracial state (which we will typically write as $\tau$). \end{definition}